ABFCode/Librium/SpringReader/docs/plan_todo.md

 1. (MAJOR CHANGE) Local/Cache.
 See what we can do in terms of local storage.
     - Look into indexedDB.
     - Service Workers
+2. (MAJOR CHANGE) Store only necessary parts of EPUBs
+    - We are storing the entire EPUB files, but only using the cover image and content text after parsing.
+    - We could store the parsed chapter content and the modified image.
+Not sure if this will help.
-2. TXT Files: Plan for these
+3. TXT Files: Plan for these
    - Generic BookParser which our Epub and Txt parser will impl.
 (Strategy pattern?)
-3. Research Kindle formats, see if they're possible.
+4. Research Kindle formats, see if they're possible.
 Probably not.
-4. DB Indexing
+5. DB Indexing

 PROD:
 1. Fail2Ban